 Accommodation Options in and around Nubra Valley

-Nubra Valley (Diskit and Hunder) can be visited in two days and Pagnimik and Turtuk might require an extra night stay.
-The two main villages are Diskit and Hunder where you can find guesthouse options that offer budget stay.
-They have well-maintained rooms and usually have a great view and small gardens to enjoy some quality time in the lap of mountains.
+Nubra Valley (Diskit and Hunder) can be visited in two days, and Pagnimik and Turtuk might require an extra night stay.
+The two main villages are Diskit and Hunder, where you can find guesthouse options that offer budget stay.
+They have well-maintained rooms and usually have a great view and small gardens to enjoy some quality time in the lap of the mountains.

-As these two villages are only 11 kms apart, taking accommodations in either village will not be a problem.
-During peak seasons, all guest houses are usually pre booked, so look up some good guest houses online, contact the person in charge, and get your room booked beforehand.
+As these two villages are only 11 km apart, taking accommodations in either village will not be a problem.
+During peak seasons, all guest houses are usually pre-booked.
+So, look up some good guesthouses online, contact the person in charge, and get your room booked beforehand.
 You might have to pay a small amount in advance for booking.
 This shouldn’t be a problem as people here lead a simple life far away from deceit and fraud.

 First Time Travelling Tips for Nubra Valley

-If you are travelling to Nura valley for the first time, here are a few things that you should be aware of.
+If you are travelling to the Nubra valley for the first time, here are a few things that you should be aware of.

-The network lines are usually broken and not repaired until late May or early June and it is really difficult to get a signal or keep communication with the outside world.
-Though guest houses have landlines which can be used to make a call, they are chargeable.
+Network lines are usually broken and not repaired until late May or early June, and it is really difficult to get a signal or keep communication with the outside world.
+Although guest houses have landlines which can be used to make a call, they are chargeable.

-Ladakh is a part of Jammu & Kashmir and it has its own rules and regulation of network providers.
+Ladakh has its own rules and regulation when it comes to network providers.
 Only Airtel postpaid sim can get a network coverage if it’s available.
-Buying a sim from J&K is quite difficult so it is recommended that you carry an Airtel Postpaid Sim before travelling to Leh.
+Buying a sim here is quite difficult, so it is recommended that you carry an Airtel Postpaid Sim before travelling to Leh.

 Places to Visit in and around Nubra Valley